ahmetsabri/gaza-validation-generator/README.md

 ## Support

-For issues or questions, please open an issue on the [GitHub repository](https://github.com/ahmetsabri/gaza-validation-generator) or contact the maintainer at **ahmedmahfouzjob@gmail.com**.
+For issues or questions, please open an issue on the [GitHub repository](https://github.com/ahmetsabri/gaza-validation-generator) or contact the maintainer at **<ahmedmahfouzjob@gmail.com>**. d
 ---

 ## Credits

 Developed with ❤️

 ---